 So, the fact that it is not consistent with the skeptical theist’s beliefs that there is a morally justifying reason for God deceiving us about whether E obtained does not entail that her knowledge of goods (etc.) is representative, and hence is compatible with affirming ST1-4.
 This shows that the skeptical theist need not concede that for any event E, we are in the dark about whether there is a morally justifying reason for God deceiving us about it.
 In other words, if the skeptical theist knows that, for example, there is an external world, then it is not true that she is in the dark about whether there is a morally justifying reason for God deceiving us about there being an external world.
 That is, it is not consistent with what she knows that there is a morally justifying reason for our being deceived about our perceptual experiences.
 (True, if her belief about the external world were based on an inference from her not knowing of a morally justifying reason for God to deceive us about it to the conclusion that he did not deceive us about it, then she would be in the dark.
 But her belief does not have this basis.
 And hence she need not concede that she is in the dark.)
-Indeed, it appears that the only reason she has for conceding that she is in the dark is if she puts aside her apparent knowledge of the external world—but why should she do that?
+Indeed, it appears that the only reason she has for conceding that she is in the dark is if she puts aside her apparent knowledge of the external world--but why should she do that?
 Again, affirming ST1-4 is compatible with affirming that there is no morally justifying reason for God deceiving us about there being an external world, so it is not as though her skeptical theism pressures her toward doing this.
 Absent a compelling reason to put her knowledge of the external world (or any other event) aside, she has no reason to concede that we are in the dark about morally justifying reasons in respect to deception about the external world (or anything else).
 Similar things can be said about moral beliefs: if the skeptical theist knows, for example, I should intervene to stop immoral action X (Call this ‘P’), then it is not consistent with what she knows that (she is not in the dark about whether) there is a morally justifying reason for her to not intervene to stop X. Since skeptical theism is compatible with her knowing P, it appears that the only reason she has for conceding that she is in the dark about whether there is a morally justifying reason for not intervening to stop X is if she puts her apparent knowledge of P aside.
 However, her skeptical theism does not force her to do this.
 So, absent a compelling reason to put her knowledge of P aside, she has no reason to concede that she is in the dark about whether there is a morally justifying reason for not intervening to prevent X.

 5. Refuting Skeptical Arguments Against Skeptical Theism